 We encourage developers to follow the documented best practices for each API when they use them.
 However, our APIs provide such degrees of flexibility that we cannot enforce correct use of our APIs at every moment.
 Therefore, in order to guarantee the performance of those APIs for every user of the CARTO platform and prevent abuse, we have set up some general limitations and restrictions on how they work.

 Our APIs work following a request <-> response model.
 Whenever you send a request to any of our APIs, you can expect the CARTO platform to deliver back a response.
 Typically, requests are sent whenever you want something to be done (e.g., update a database or run a data analysis) or if you want some information to be retrieved (e.g., a map tile or the data to populate a web widget).
-In general, you would expect CARTO to wait until the action is performed or the information is retrieved to send back the response, confirming the action was performed alright or delivering the information that was requested.
+In general, you would expect CARTO to wait until the action is performed or the information is retrieved to send back the response, confirming the action was performed correctly or delivering the information that was requested.

 Tip: The obvious question is “what if I really need long-running queries?”.
 CARTO provides asyncronous APIs for that.